4KQ: Sale to SEN and rebrand

 Following its purchase of Grant Broadcasters in November 2021, Here, There & Everywhere announced its intention to sell the station to comply with Australian Communications & Media Authority regulations that limit the number of radio stations an owner can have in one city.
 In May 2022, Sports Entertainment Network purchased the station.

 Following the sale, SEN announced a rebrand to 693 SENQ and a programming change to "constant sporting content" as "Queensland's only dedicated sports station".
 On 30 June 2022 the station's former format ended, ending the long running service of breakfast announcers Laurel Edwards (30 years), Gary Clare (31 years), and Mark Hine (16 years).

 Programming

-4KQ's main programming component was formerly classic hits music.
-News Bulletins were also aired hourly weekdays, with an increased half-hourly frequency during the Breakfast programme.
+Currently the station plays classic hits.
+News Bulletins are aired hourly weekdays, with an increased half-hourly frequency during the Breakfast programme.

 Traffic reports were also aired hourly, with an increased 15-minute frequency during the weekday Breakfast programme, and 20-minute frequency during the weekday Drive programme.